 2. Develop Risk Mitigation Strategies

 Once you identify the risks involved for your startup, put strategies in place to tackle them.
 This will go a long way toward an effective risk management plan.
-For operational risk management, backup suppliers can help your startup handle disruptions.
-Using redundant internet providers to avoid downtime during outages can also be a notable risk strategy.
+For operational risk management like supply chain disruptions, backup suppliers can help your startup handle such disruptions.
+Also, using redundant internet providers to avoid downtime during outages can also be a notable strategy for mitigating risks relating to coverage.

 3. Build a Business Continuity Strategy